 Organized with Cambridge Associates and Community Capital Management

 Water main breaks result in $2.6 billion worth of lost water every year.
 Events like Hurricanes Katrina and Harvey remind us that our levees and flood walls were not built to withstand increasingly devastating weather systems.
-And drinking water has become unsafe for many communities, as demonstrated by the tragic lead poisoning still affecting Flint, MI.
-How does impact investing respond to these disasters and work to build resilience against future water-related catastrophes.
+Drinking water has become unsafe for many communities, as demonstrated by the tragic lead poisoning still affecting Flint, MI.
+This session will explore how impact investors can respond to these disasters and work to build resilience against future water-related catastrophes.

 Maintaining Inclusive Growth in Urban Economic Development

 Organized with Pegasus Capital Advisors